stablc / developer docs

 stablc detects the on-chain PaymentReceived event and POSTs a signed webhook to your webhookUrl with full payment details.

-Verify the X-Signature header using your webhookSecret before fulfilling the order.
+Verify the X-Webhook-Signature header using your webhookSecret before fulfilling the order.
 Respond 2xx to acknowledge. stablc retries failed deliveries with exponential backoff.

 Payer wallet flow (step 3 detail)